 2. Museo de Semana Santa (The Easter Museum)

 Inside the beautiful Iglesia de Santa Maria is the Easter Museum, if you’re not visiting during Easter this is a must-do.
-Holy week is incredibly important culturally in Andalucian.
+Holy week is incredibly important culturally in Andalucia.
 There’s an immersive video of the processions during Easter as well as an opportunity to see some of the adornment used in the Easter celebrations.

 Address: C/ Cercadillo Sta.
 Maria.
 Open: Tues – Sun 10.00 – 14.00 & Tues – Sat 17.00 – 20.00.
 Free entry.
 At the top of town in the neighbourhood of La Villa (next to the Fort).